-The Logis are a great option for those who want a true French lodging experience, but the assurance of certain standards.
+The Logis is a great option for those who want a true French lodging experience, but the assurance of certain standards.

 Logis' independently run inns average around 25 rooms, so they are on the smaller side without being as tiny as a chambre d'hôte.
 Many are a reminder of the coaching inns of the past, located on the main roads that carried people and goods from city to city throughout France.

-The organisation began in 1948 when three men from different backgrounds got together in the Auvergne wanting to help stop the depopulation of the French countryside after the way.
+The organization began in 1948 when three men from different backgrounds got together in the Auvergne wanting to help stop the depopulation of the French countryside after the way.

-They started the first Hotel Logis d’Auvergne and as its symbol used the cosy fireplace logo which the organisation has carried to this day.
+They started the first Hotel Logis d’Auvergne and as its symbol used the cozy fireplace logo which the organization has carried to this day.

 Choosing a Logis Hotel